 Independence.
 Laos declared independence with a constitutional monarchy on Oct.
 22, 1953 after winning autonomy from France in 1949.
 The country gained full independence on Dec.
 24, 1954.

 Joma Cafe.
 This cafe chain in Laos is not only a taste of American food in Southeast Asia, but the cafe donates a portion of its profits to charitable organizations and the local community.
-Visit the cafe during Sticky Rice Service Adventure.
+Visit the cafe during Laos Service Adventure.

 Kuang Si Falls.
 Don’t go chasing waterfalls…unless it is as beautiful as this iconic three-tiered blue-green natural wonder.